 Compare AZN & PEP Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

 A merger between Astra of Sweden and Zeneca Group of the United Kingdom formed AstraZeneca in 1999.
-The firm sells branded drugs across a number of major therapeutic areas, including gastrointestinal, diabetes, cardiovascular, respiratory, cancer, immunology and rare diseases.
-The majority of sales come from international markets with the United States representing close to one third of its sales.
+The firm sells branded drugs across a number of major therapeutic areas, including oncology (about 40% of total revenue), cardiovascular, renal, and metabolic (25%), rare disease (17%), and respiratory and immunology (15%).
+The majority of sales comes from international markets, with the United States representing close to one third of its sales.

 PepsiCo is a global leader in snacks and beverages, owning well-known household brands including Pepsi, Mountain Dew, Gatorade, Lay's, Cheetos, and Doritos, among others.
 The company dominates the global savory snacks market and also ranks as the second-largest beverage provider in the world (behind Coca-Cola) with diversified exposure to carbonated soft drinks, or CSD, as well as water, sports, and energy drink offerings.
 Convenience foods account for approximately 55% of its total revenue, with beverages making up the rest.
 Pepsi owns the bulk of its manufacturing and distribution capacity in the US and overseas.
 International markets make up 40% of total sales and one third of operating profits.